noop-inc/documentation/src/content/docs/resource-explorers.md

 ---

-title: "Resource Explorers"
+title: 'Resource Explorers'
-description: "Resource Explorers are tools for browsing and manipulating data stored in Noop Resources."
+description: 'Resource Explorers are tools for browsing and manipulating data stored in Noop Resources.'
-slug: "resource-explorers"
+slug: 'resource-explorers'
-section: "core concepts"
+section: 'core concepts'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 9
 ---

 Resource Explorers are web-based interfaces for browsing and manipulating data of Noop Resources.
 There is a dedicated Explorer for every Resource type (Amazon DynamoDB, Postgres, MySQL, Amazon S3 and Redis).
 The Explorers are available on each individual Resource page in the Noop Console.